tushar-sharma/tushar-sharma.github.io/_posts/2022-05-22-minimum-consecutive-cards-to-pick-up-solution.md

 <script src="{{ root_url }}/js/multipleTab.js"></script>

-<p>It's one of the most popular questions on leetcode that seems very easy at first.
-Coin change is a classic dynamic programming problem.
-I will proceed with an obvious (albeit wrong) solution and subsequently proceed to an efficient correct solution.</p>
+<p>An interesting problem on leetcode to find minimum number of ways to pick up consecutive cards.
+We will start with a brute force algorithm that would exceed in time limit.
+Later we will improve upon this algorithm using hashmap.</p>

 ## Problem Statement

-You are given an integer array cards where cards[i] represents the value of the ith card.
+You are given an integer array cards where cards[i] represents the value of the i<sup>th</sup> card.
 A pair of cards are matching if the cards have the same value.

 Return the minimum number of consecutive cards you have to pick up to have a pair of matching cards among the picked cards.
 If it is impossible to have matching cards, return -1.

 ## Brute force Solution

-A simple solution would be that for each card, calculate the minimum length for consecutive card.
-This would be **O(n^2)** time complexity.
+A simple intuitive solution would be to pick up a card, and then iterate over the remaining cards to find the minimum length.

 <div class="tab-container">
   <ul>